b-kwizera/alu-higher_level_programming/python-inheritance/README.md

-1-my_list.py: Define MyList class with print_sorted() method 2-is_same_class.py: Function to check exact instance type 3-is_kind_of_class.py: Function to check instance or subclass of a class
+1-my_list.py: Define MyList class with print_sorted() method 2-is_same_class.py: Function to check exact instance type 3-is_kind_of_class.py: Function to check instance or subclass of a class 4-inherits_from.py: Function to check subclass inheritance for an object's class